Andrey Vlasov

+In January 1945, Vlasov headed the army as it was declared that it would be no longer a part of the Wehrmacht.
+At the war's end, the 1st division of ROA aided the May 1945 Prague uprising against the Germans.
+Vlasov and the ROA were captured by Soviet forces with the United States' assistance.
+Vlasov was tortured, and hanged for treason after a secret trial.
+After his death, his figure and his movement became objects of various narratives in memory politics and historiography.

 Early career

 Born in Lomakino, Nizhny Novgorod Governorate, Russian Empire, Vlasov was originally a student at a Russian Orthodox seminary.
-He quit the study of divinity after the Russian Revolution, briefly studying agricultural sciences instead, and in 1919 joined the Red Army fighting in the southern theatre in Ukraine, the Caucasus, and the Crimea.
+He quit the study of divinity after the Russian Revolution, briefly studying agricultural sciences instead, and in 1919 joined the Red Army.
+He fought in the southern theatre in Ukraine, the Caucasus, and the Crimea during the Russian Civil War, including against the White forces of Anton Denikin and Pyotr Wrangel, and the anarchist army of Nestor Makhno.
 He distinguished himself as an officer and gradually rose through the ranks of the Red Army.
+In the 1920s and early 1930s he was a company, battalion, and regimental commander, and graduated from an infantry officer course.
+He was also an instructor at the Frunze Military Academy.

 Vlasov joined the Communist Party in 1930.
-Sent to China, he acted as a military adviser to Chiang Kai-shek from 1938 to November 1939.
+Sent to China in 1938, he acted as a military adviser to Chiang Kai-shek until November 1939.
+From February to May 1939 he was the advisor to Yan Xishan, the governor of Shanxi.
+Vlasov was also the chief of staff to the head of the Soviet military mission, General Aleksandr Cherepanov.
+He received a military decoration from Chiang and a watch from his wife, Madame Chiang Kai-shek, which were both taken from him after he returned to the USSR.
 Upon his return, Vlasov served in several assignments before being given command of the 99th Rifle Division.
 After just nine months under Vlasov's leadership, and an inspection by Semyon Timoshenko, the division was recognized as one of the best divisions in the Army in 1940.
 Timoshenko presented Vlasov with an inscribed gold watch, as he "found the 99th the best of all".
 The historian John Erickson says of Vlasov at this point that [he] "was an up-and-coming man".
 In 1940, Vlasov was promoted to major general, and on June 22, 1941, when the Germans and their allies invaded the Soviet Union, Vlasov was commanding the 4th Mechanized Corps.